jpasqua/MultiMon/doc/MultiMonGUI.md

 The time screen is the the primary/home screen.
 It provides a clock, overview status of the printers, and a single line of weather information.
 The screen shots below capture the home screen in a variety of situations.
 The elements of the scree are as follows:

 * The current temperature and weather description for the selected city
 * The next line shows the expected completion time of the next print across all configured printers.
 If there is no print in progress, then that line will not be displayed.
+If the print is scheduled to complete within 15 minutes, it will be displayed in a highlight color.
+Otherwise it will be displayed as normal text.
 * The largest area shows the time.
 The format (24 hour or AM/PM) is configured in the Web UI.
 * Across the bottom of the home screen are status indicators for each printer.
 To conserve space, this screen shows the nicknames in a very small font.
 My experience has been that after a short time, you know which printer is which by the location, so the small font isn't a real issue.
 The printers are displayed in the order in which they were configured in the Web UI.
 Each status indicator will show the current state which can be:
 	* **Offline**: No connection to the printer